 Low Intensity Laser Therapy (LILT)

-Low Intensity Laser Therapy (LILT) utilizes 3B cold laser technology, which stimulates cell production by emitting various light wavelengths, triggering a variety of healing, regenerating, stimulating and corrective responses that can stabilise and normalise skin function with no heat, discomfort or downtime.
-For those with pigmentation, LILT effectively treats hyperpigmentation by reducing sun damage and stabilizing over-active melanocytes (pigment producing cells).
+Low Intensity Laser Therapy (LILT) utilises 3B cold laser technology, which stimulates cell production by emitting various light wavelengths, triggering a variety of healing, regenerating, stimulating and corrective responses that can stabilise and normalise skin function with no heat, discomfort or downtime.
+For those with pigmentation, LILT effectively treats hyperpigmentation by reducing sun damage and stabilising overactive melanocytes (pigment producing cells).

 *A skin analysis will be performed to determine which pigment treatment may be suitable for your concerns.